Cheryl (singer): 2018–present: The Greatest Dancer, standalone singles, stage debut and second Girls Aloud reunion

 Cheryl began serving as a dance captain on the BBC One dance competition The Greatest Dancer, which premiered on 5 January 2019.
 In 2020, she returned for its second series, and later that year, BBC One said there were no plans to continue the show.
 She played music manager Coco Rayne in Sky Cinema's 2020 adaptation of the novel Four Children and It titled Four Kids and It.
-In August 2021, Cheryl launched a 12-part podcast about R&B music titled You, Me & R&B with Cheryl on BBC Sounds, which drew criticism for not being hosted by a black artist.
+In August 2021, Cheryl launched a 12-part podcast about R&B music titled You, Me & R&B with Cheryl on BBC Sounds, which drew criticism from some who believed that a black artist should have been given the platform to present a show about black music.

 On 7 December 2022, it was announced that Cheryl would be playing Jenny in the West End play 2:22 A Ghost Story at the Lyric Theatre from 28 January to 23 April 2023.
+In 2024, she reunited with the surviving members of Girls Aloud for a UK and Ireland tour The Girls Aloud Show to celebrate 21 years of the group and to remember their bandmate Sarah Harding who died in 2021.

 Other ventures

 As a member of Girls Aloud, Cheryl teamed with Eylure to release five sets of false eyelashes, each set designed by a different member of the group.
 A range of festival-themed lashes followed in 2010, while limited edition "10th Anniversary" lash was released in 2012.
 Similarly, to celebrate their tenth anniversary, each member designed a charm bracelet for Pandora, available as either a complete bracelet or a "starter" bracelet.
 From 2009 to 2018, Cheryl served as the UK spokesperson for L'Oréal.

 Cheryl's first official book, entitled Through My Eyes, was published on 30 September 2010 by Bantam Press.
 Through My Eyes purports to show her in the recording studio, backstage on tour, behind-the-scenes at The X Factor, at photo shoots and at award ceremonies.
 She said the book is "filled with pictures that capture those moments, [her] memories and the people [she's] closest to".
 She is the subject of several unauthorised biographies, as well as books detailing her relationship with and divorce from Ashley Cole.
 Her autobiography, Cheryl: My Story, was published on 11 October 2012.
 The book's content was about her childhood, rise to fame as a member of Girls Aloud and her relationships with Simon Cowell and her ex-husband Ashley Cole.
 It has sold 275,000 copies as of February 2013, generating £2.5 million in sales.
 In August 2014, Cheryl released her debut fragrance, StormFlower.
+In 2025, she became the UK ambassador for Nivea.